simylein/minecraft-server/README.md

 ./varo.sh
 ```

-I hope you learned something and that those Scripts I provide may help you and your Minecraft Server Experience.
+I hope you learned something and that those Scripts I provide may help you and your Minecraft Server experience.

 Have Fun and enjoy the Game ;^)